Apr 29, 2020 / in Comms Best Practices

-Take 5 with Cision
+Take 5 with Bill Zucker

 Welcome to our new series here on the Cision blog: Take 5.
 It's five quick questions on PR, the state of the industry, and how it interconnects with everything else (like the current COVID-19 communications crisis), all with the brightest minds around.
-You can read the first one here

 Bill Zucker, Partner, Managing Director, Ketchum shares his thoughts below.